sftpplus/sftpplus-docker/README.rst

 ===============

-`Dockerfile` and related files for creating Docker containers running Pro:Atria's SFTPPlus MFT for evaluation purpose.
+`Dockerfile` and related files for creating Docker containers running Pro:Atria's SFTPPlus MFT trial version for evaluation purpose.

 `sftpplus-docker-setup.sh` is the main script which is called to create the SFTPPlus environment for the image.